If The Queen Invites You To Dinner… Inside The Private World of the Royals

 The British people are well used to seeing their Royal Family out and about on duty at formal events, but their life behind closed doors has long been a source of fascination.

-And while the young royals are consciously striving to lead more normal, informal lives, for the older generation life is still lived very much according to customs and routines that would seem more at home in the nineteenth century, not the twenty-first.
+And while the young royals are consciously striving to lead more normal, informal lives, for the older generation life is still lived very much according to customs and routines that would seem more at home in the nineteenth century, than the twenty-first.

-The Queen, for example, is well known among her family and friends for strictly adhering to a rigid domestic timetable.
+The Queen, for example, is well-known among her family and friends for strictly adhering to a rigid domestic timetable.

 She wakes at 7am (on holiday at Balmoral she is woken by a piper playing the bagpipes under her window at the appointed hour), breakfast (kippers or kidneys on brown toast) is served at 8am and lunch is at 1pm sharp.

 Tea (lapsang souchong and a piece of toast) is at 4:30pm and a pre-dinner drink (usually a Dubonnet) is served at 7:30pm.

 Dinner at home is at 8:30pm and must be finished by 10pm to allow time for digestion, as the Queen is put out if she is in bed—she sleeps in a separate room to Prince Philip—any later than 11:30pm, as it threatens the smooth running of the next day’s cycle.

 If she is out for dinner with friends in London—which she still does two or three times a month, most often at the homes of her racing friends—she will be on the way home in good time.